The Eagle Huntress: Criticism

 Aisholpan describes the opposition she faced in her own words in the film.
 Some reviewers and researchers felt that the documentary overstated the amount of opposition Aisholpan faced as a female eagle hunter and that the early promotion of the film included an ethnocentric description of the Kazakh eagle hunting culture as being one of "ingrained misogyny".
-After historical evidence and facts were published about nomadic steppe women participating in training eagles to hunt from antiquity to the present day, the filmmakers corrected early reports placed in media outlets that Aisholpan was "the only" woman in the world hunting with an eagle.
+After historical evidence and facts were published about nomadic steppe women participating in training eagles to hunt from antiquity to the present day, the filmmakers corrected their early reports placed in media outlets that Aisholpan was "the first" Kazak woman in the world hunting with an eagle.

 A 2014 article by a volunteer consultant on the film, Dennis Keen, suggested that the achievements of women in Aisholpan's region were "dismissed by nearly every prominent falconer in Central Asia" because they represented "a serious disturbance in how things are done."
-A March 2014 article in a Kazakhstan government-owned news source, Egemen Qazaqstan, reported eagle huntress Makpal Abrazakova as reporting that when she had wanted to participate in eagle hunting, her father had taken her to the slopes of the Alatau mountains and introduced her to the eagle hunters there, and she was well-treated by them, including the gift of an eaglet.
-In an article on the Russian news site Vremya in February 2013 by Nadezhda Plyaskina, Keen was also criticised for failing to discover the existence of other female Kazakh eagle festival participants, such as Akbota Bagashar or Gulaida Zhorobekova, who had preceded Aisholpan Nurgaiv's involvement in the sport.
+A March 2014 article in a Kazakhstan government-owned news source, Egemen Qazaqstan, noted famous eagle huntress Makpal Abrazakova, who started her engagement in eagle falconry at age 13 and before Aisholpan was born, reported that when she had wanted to participate in eagle hunting, her father had taken her to the slopes of the Alatau mountains and introduced her to the eagle hunters there, and she was well-treated by them, including the gift of an eaglet for her to train and hunt with.
+In an article on the Russian news site Vremya in February 2013 by Nadezhda Plyaskina, interviewed another pre-Aisholpan Kazakh female eagle falconer, Akbota Bagashar: "Among the athletes, we notice a young hunter with a bird on her hand.

+"Are you participating too? " we ask the girl.